al-broco/bare-bones-digest/README.md

         return;
     }

     // Step 5.
-Create a new connection, identical to the original one.. connection = (HttpURLConnection) url.openConnection();
+Create a new connection, identical to the original one... connection = (HttpURLConnection) url.openConnection();
     // ...and set the Authorization header on the request, with the challenge response connection.setRequestProperty(DigestChallengeResponse.HTTP_HEADER_AUTHORIZATION,